 As organic resources are depleted and converted, the process slows and compost begins to cool and mature.
 The entire process should take about four weeks.

-5. Sift your compost and repeat
+5. Sift and repeat

 Use a sieve to sift out the ready compost – the dark brown or black soil (humic material).
 The remaining material that hasn’t broken down yet can be used as an activator in your next heap, which you can get started straight away.
 Remember, you can never have too much compost!